jojorichard/Fluorescence_Raman_normalisation/documentation/Implementation_of_a_new_file_format.md

     600.0     2.8920    19.2880   53.0750   59.5580   42.0960  999.9990  290.3740   13.1150   12.2750

-    Int(XXX) contains the excitation wavelength with the measured intensity in the corresponding column EmWL [nm] contains the emission wavelengths
+    Int(XXX) contains the excitation wavelength with the measured intensity in the corresponding column EmWL [nm] contains the emission wavelengths.

     It returns a standardised Dataframe in a form that can be treated by the other package's functions.